exercism/elm/exercises/concept/tracks-on-tracks-on-tracks/.meta/design.md

 ## Concepts

-- `lists`: know of the existence of the `list` type; know how to define an empty and non-empty list; know how to add an element to a list; know some common list functions; know how to pattern match on lists.
+- `lists`: know of the existence of the `List` type; know how to define an empty and non-empty list; know how to add an element to a list; know some common list functions; know how to pattern match on lists.

 ## Prerequisites